opstrace/opstrace/packages/app/README.md

 ### Troubleshooting

 __Killed: error Command failed with exit code 137.__: This usually means your default memory for docker is too low.
 See docker documentation on increasing the default memory.
 For MacOS users, you can navigate to: Docker for Mac > Preferences > resources and increase the memory setting >= 4GB.
+Recommended to allocate 10GB and 6 cpus.

 ## Test Build and Deploy